PNNL-Comp-Mass-Spec/PHRP/README.md

 * This file should be tab delimited, with the first column containing the modification symbol, the second column containing the modification mass, plus optionally a third column listing the residues that can be modified with the given mass
-* For the third column, use 1 letter residue symbols, no need to separate with commas or spaces).
+* For the third column, use 1 letter residue symbols (no need to separate with commas or spaces)

 Use `/ProteinMods` to indicate that the _ProteinMods.txt file should be created
 * This requires that either an existing _PepToProtMapMTS.txt file exist, or that the FASTA file be defined using `/F`